obuchel-creator/PledgedHub/frontend/public/sample-kit/README.md

 - Create special communications for major donors

 **Integration:**
-- Use these templates WITH your Omukwano dashboard
+- Use these templates WITH your PledgeHub dashboard
 - Export supporter lists for mail merges
 - Track which templates drive the most collections